tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 ### Deploy to a Docker Swarm mode cluster

-To deploy to production you need to first generate a `docker-stack.yml` file with:
+To deploy to production you need to first generate a `docker-stack.yml` file.
+To do it, you set the environment variables used by Docker Compose, as `DOMAIN`, then call `docker-compose` passing the `docker-compose.*.yml` files, and the sub-command `config`, that generates the final Docker Compose / Docker stack contents, then you send those contents to a `docker-stack.yml` file, e.g.:

 ```bash
 DOMAIN={{cookiecutter.domain_main}} \